 Unlike most waterfowl, wood ducks (Aix sponsa) will perch and nest in trees and are comfortable flying through woods.
-Males have a glossy green head cut with white stripes, a chestnut-colored breast and buffy sides.
-In low or harsh light, the will appear dark overall with paler sides.
-In the late summer, males will lose their pale sides and bold stripes, but retain their bright eye and bill.
+Males have a glossy green head cut with white stripes, a chestnut-colored breast, and buffy sides.
+In low or harsh light, they will appear dark overall with paler sides.
+In the late summer, males will lose their pale sides and bold stripes but retain their bright eye and bill.

 The female wood duck is gray-brown in color with a white-speckled breast.
 The juveniles are very similar to females.